Book a fit call

 Deliverables:

-- •Security baseline summary: Multi-factor authentication, privileged access boundaries, and minimum controls appropriate for your size and risk profile.
+• Security baseline implementation: I implement multi-factor authentication, privileged access boundaries, and minimum security controls appropriate for your size and risk profile.

-- •Documentation + handover package: The full set of documents, credentials, and diagrams organized so you can hand them to an internal IT lead or chosen MSP and say, 'This is how we run.'
+• Complete handover package: I organize all documentation, credentials, and operational procedures so you can hand them to an internal IT lead or MSP.

 15-minute fit call

 Brief call to understand your situation, confirm it matches one of the engagement types, and make sure I can add meaningful value.
-If it's not a fit, I'll say so and, where possible, suggest alternatives.
+If it's not a fit, I'll say so and suggest alternatives where I can.

 Fixed-scope statement + invoice

-You receive a short statement of work outlining: objectives, specific deliverables, required access, timeline, and fixed price.
+You receive a statement of work outlining: what I'll implement, what deliverables you'll receive, what access I need, timeline, and fixed price.
 No variable hours, no surprise add-ons.

 Clean handover and exit

-You receive the final documentation package and we walk through next steps.
-Any follow-on work (e.g., implementation support, another engagement) is a separate, clearly scoped decision.
+You receive full documentation, credentials, and operational procedures.
+I transfer admin access and walk through how to operate what was built.
+Any follow-on work is a separate, clearly scoped decision.

 Hardware & licensing policy